robcarver17/pysystemtrade/docs/data.md

 Before we start, another note: Confusingly, data can be stored or come from various places, which include:

-1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures/)); it includes everything above except for roll parameters, and is periodically updated from my own live data.
+1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures/)).
 Any .csv data 'pipeline' object defaults to using this data set.
-2. configuration .csv files used to initialise the system, such as [this file](/data/futures/csvconfig/instrumentconfig.csv)
+2. configuration .csv files used to initialise the system, such as [this file](/data/futures/csvconfig/spreadcosts.csv)
 3. Temporary .csv files created in the process of initialising the databases
 4. Backup .csv files, created by the production system.
 5. External sources such as our broker, or data providers like Barchart and Quandl